mlan/docker-postfix-amavis/README.md

 make init
 ```

-Then you can assess WebApp on the URL [`http://localhost:8080`](http://localhost:8080) and log in with the user name `demo` and password `demo` .
+Once you have given the container some time to start up you can assess WebApp on the URL [`http://localhost:8080`](http://localhost:8080) and log in with the user name `demo` and password `demo` .
 You can send a test email by typing:

 ```bash
 make test